eviltester/thingifier/challenger/src/main/resources/content/tools/clients/soapui.md

 title: Soap UI HTTP Rest Client - Overview and Review
 seo_title: Soap UI HTTP Rest Client - Overview and Review | API Client Review
 description: An overview of the Soap UI HTTP REST API Client.
+seo_description: Review Soap UI HTTP Rest Client for API testing, including strengths, limitations, and practical fit so you can choose the right client for your workflow.
 showads: true
 ---